May 23-25, 2023 | Louisville, Ky.

 Partner

-Join us in Regency Ballroom Foyer to chat with fellow attendees, grab a bite to eat, and stretch your legs.
+Please join us to chat with fellow attendees, grab a bite to eat, and stretch your legs.

 This session qualifies for 1 FMDC core credit and is required for those working toward the designation.